awsdocs/aws-cloudhsm-user-guide/doc_source/ssl-offload-configure-web-server-windows.md

 1. In the **Site Bindings** window, choose **Add**\.

 1. For **Type**, choose **https**\.
 For **SSL certificate**, choose the HTTPS certificate that you created at the end of [this tutorial's previous step](ssl-offload-windows-create-csr-and-certificate.md)\.
+**Note**
+If you encounter an error during this certificate binding, restart your server and retry this step\.

 1. Choose **OK**\.